Skip to main content

 • is the child able to communicate their decision (by talking, using sign language or any other means)?

-The Mental Capacity Act (MCA) in general, applies to individuals aged 16 years and over and empowers individuals to make their own decisions where possible and protects the rights of those who lack capacity.
-Where an individual lacks capacity to make a specific decision at a particular time, the MCA provides a legal framework for others to act and make that decision on their behalf, in their best interests, including where the decision is about care and treatment.
+The Mental Capacity Act in general, applies to individuals aged 16 years and over and empowers individuals to make their own decisions where possible and protects the rights of those who lack capacity.
+Where an individual lacks capacity to make a specific decision at a particular time, the Mental Capacity Act provides a legal framework for others to act and make that decision on their behalf, in their best interests, including where the decision is about care and, or treatment.

 A person is not to be treated as unable to make a decision unless all practicable steps to help them to do so have been taken without success.